managedcoder/ACSAgentHub/README.md

 ### <a name="GettingStarted"></a>Getting Started

 Getting started couldn't be easier.
-Simply clone the repo and run a deployment script and you're ready to run the sample app and try out all the escalation scenarios shown in this [demo video](http://add-demo-here).
-The deployment script does require that you've taking care of the [prerequisites](#Prerequisites) or it will fail.
+Simply clone the repo and run a deployment script and you're ready to run the sample app and try out agent escalation.
+You can take a look at this [getting started video](https://aka.ms/acshub-start) to see step-by-step instructions for getting this solution up and running.
+Please note that the deployment script in that video requires that you've taking care of the [prerequisites](#Prerequisites) or it will fail.

 #### 1) **Clone the ACS Agent Hub Repo**
 >Open PowerShell and change to the directory where you want the project folder to be created and